inesosman/OIAR/README.md

 ## Installation

 Download OIAR and open it in your IDE, then manually add all the jars of the [lib](https://github.com/inesosman/OIAR/tree/master/lib) folder to the classpath.
 The [lib](https://github.com/inesosman/OIAR/tree/master/lib) folder contains OWL API jars and their dependencies, Alignment API jars, HermiT jars, and ELK jars.
-Then, run one of the three following classes (depending on your choice) :
+Then, run one of the three following classes of the [src/integration](https://github.com/inesosman/OIAR/tree/master/src/integration) folder (depending on your choice) :

 * [AutomaticIntegrationWithoutRefactoring](https://github.com/inesosman/OIAR/blob/master/src/integration/AutomaticIntegrationWithoutRefactoring.java): It uses the predefined OWLOntologyMerger() method of OWL API, which automatically aggregates/concatenates the axioms of the loaded input ontologies.
 Then, it translates correspondences of the input alignments into bridging axioms, and adds them in order to link different entities.

 * [IntegrationWithoutRefactoring](https://github.com/inesosman/OIAR/blob/master/src/integration/IntegrationWithoutRefactoring.java): It parses all the input ontologies' axioms, and creates an exact copy of them.
 Then, it adds bridging axioms of the input alignments in order to link different entities.

-* [IntegrationWithRefactoring](https://github.com/inesosman/OIAR/blob/master/src/integration/IntegrationWithRefactoring.java): It parses all the input ontologies' axioms, and creates a modified copy of them.
-It consists in replacing the prefix IRIs of all entities by the IRI of the furture merged ontology.
+* [IntegrationWithRefactoring](https://github.com/inesosman/OIAR/blob/master/src/integration/IntegrationWithRefactoring.java): It parses all the input ontologies' axioms, and creates a refactored copy of them.
+Refactoring consists in replacing the prefix IRIs of all entities by the IRI of the furture merged ontology.
 Then, it adds bridging axioms of the input alignments in order to link different refactored entities.

 ### Input